awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 ## View check categories<a name="view-check-categories"></a>

 You can view the check descriptions and results for the following check categories:
-+ **Cost Optimization** – Recommendations that can potentially save you money\.
++ **Cost optimization** – Recommendations that can potentially save you money\.
 These checks highlight unused resources and opportunities to reduce your bill\.
 + **Performance** – Recommendations that can improve the speed and responsiveness of your applications\.
 + **Security** – Recommendations for security settings that can make your AWS solution more secure\.
-+ **Fault Tolerance** – Recommendations that help increase the resiliency of your AWS solution\.
++ **Fault tolerance** – Recommendations that help increase the resiliency of your AWS solution\.
 These checks highlight redundancy shortfalls, current service limits \(also known as quotas\), and overused resources\.
-+ **Service Limits** – Checks the usage for your account and whether your account approaches or exceeds the limit \(also known as quotas\) for AWS services and resources\.
++ **Service limits** – Checks the usage for your account and whether your account approaches or exceeds the limit \(also known as quotas\) for AWS services and resources\.

 **To view check categories**